Portrait of a Woman in Yellow (detail of an unfinished portrait showing the underpainting in the shadowed side of the face)

 A Hypothesis of Vermeer's Underpainting Methods

-The image below shows a reasonable hypothesis of Vermeer's underpainting methods as displayed in the CD-rom which parallels the book How to Paint Your Own Vermeer by the author of this site, Jonathan Janson.
+The image below shows a reasonable hypothesis of Vermeer's underpainting methods, as conceived by the author of this site, Jonathan Janson.

 - A relatively new technique called infrared reflectography is able to evidence black pigment which is under other layers of paint.
 Although it has been extremely valuable as a method for analyzing the nature of old masters underpainting, the picture it produces is not entirely accurate since shades of browns (umber usually) which are not revealed by the method, were very often mixed in varying proportions with black.
 Unfortunately, while laboratory analysis can identify the existence of Vermeer's underpainting, its exact nature cannot be determined in great detail since is as its name implies, it lies under other layers of paint and therefore is only partially visible with modern laboratory techniques.
 To complicate matters, Vermeer himself seemed to experimented with a number of different pictorial solutions throughout his career and mostly likely with different kinds of underpainting as well.
 However, a few excellent examples of unfinished works of art that reveal quite accurately standard underpainting procedures have survived and Vermeer's methods probably did not vary a great deal from them.